Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Tips for Making Perfect Scrambled Eggs

 • Use a cast iron pan or nonstick skillet that is sized appropriately for the amount of eggs you are cooking.
-A pan that is too large will result in drier eggs because they spread out too thin to cook properly.
+A pan that is too large results in drier eggs because they spread out too thin to cook properly.

 • Whisk your eggs in a bowl right before adding them to the warmed skillet.
 Whisking incorporates air and volume into the eggs making them fluffy.
-Letting them sit will decrease the air and volume you've added.
+Letting them sit decreases the air and volume you've added.

 • Scrambled eggs should be cooked slowly over a low to medium heat.
-Never cook scrambled eggs on high.
 You want the eggs to cook and set, but not brown or get hard.
-Too much heat will dry out the eggs and make them crumbly.
+Too much heat dries out the eggs and makes them crumbly.

 • Don't over-stir as the eggs cook or they will break apart and you'll be left with small curds rather than large, fluffy ones.

 • Remove the pan from the stovetop before the eggs are completely done.
-Because they are a protein, scrambled eggs will continue to cook even when taken off the heat.
-For this reason, they should be removed when looking wet, but not runny.
+As a protein, scrambled eggs will continue to cook even when taken off the heat.
+They should be removed when looking wet, but not runny.

 • Warm your plate before serving the scrambled eggs.
-A cold plate will suck the heat right out of your food.
-You can place an oven safe plate into a low temperature oven or microwave it for 30 seconds to 1 minute.
+A cold plate sucks the heat right out of food.
+Place an oven safe plate into a low temperature oven or microwave it for 30 seconds to 1 minute.

 Scrambled eggs on white plate